The Mercury and Air Toxics Standards are under attack.

-EPA estimates the Mercury and Air Toxics Standards save up to 11,000 lives each year, prevent thousands of heart attacks each year, prevent thousands of asthma attacks each year, and prevent thousands of hospital and emergency room visits each year.
+EPA estimates that the Mercury and Air Toxics Standards save up to 11,000 lives each year; prevent thousands of heart attacks each year; prevent thousands of asthma attacks each year; and prevent thousands of hospital and emergency room visits each year.

-The economic benefits of the Mercury and Air Toxics Standards are as high as $90 billion each year, outweighing the costs by up to a margin of 9 to 1.
-Furthermore, utilities found it was far less expensive than they predicted to install Made-in-America “scrubber” technology to keep the mercury out of air.
+The economic benefits of the Mercury and Air Toxics Standards are as high as $90 billion each year, outweighing the costs of fixing the problem by up to a margin of 9-to-1.
+Furthermore, utilities found it was far less expensive than they predicted to install Made-In-America “scrubber” technology to keep the mercury out of air.
 The most polluting coal plants, too old and dilapidated to invest in, were shut down—and this is a win against climate change pollution, too.

 The Mercury and Air Toxics Standards are under attack by the Trump administration and an EPA no longer working to protect people’s health.